achmadst/TheAftermath/README.md

-# TheAftermath (WWDC Swift Student Challenge 2023 Submission)
+# The Aftermath (WWDC Swift Student Challenge 2023 Submission)

 Many people only see mathematics as a boring subject and think that mathematics has nothing to do with our lives.
 But I remember my high school teacher said that "If you study and master math, you will understand life".
 At first, I didn't know what it meant, but after majoring in math in college I think there are a lot of math concepts we can relate to in our lives.